Philimanjar0/poegie/README.md

 The main features are: aid to help prevent rerolling over desired deli orbs in the harvest bench, a profits calculator, and data collection to keep track of what deli orbs you have rolled.
 It is designed to be Path of Exile ToS compliant.

-Poegie is still early in its development, so there may be issues!
+Poegie is still early in its development, so there may be issues.
+Also it still looks awful, but functionality first!

 # Installation
 ## Prerequisites (AutoHotKey)
 Poegie uses AutoHotKey to intercept inputs.
 This is what allows the app to stop you from rolling over things.
 The app relies on the AutoHotKey executable and is expected to be in the PATH.

 Download and install v1.X (not version 2) from the [ahk website](https://www.autohotkey.com/download/)

 ## Download poegie
 - Download `main.zip` from the [latest releases](https://github.com/Philimanjar0/poegie/releases) tab.
 - Unzip it wherever you would like.